 The 2021 version of Your Safety and Security at Syracuse University is now available.
 This report documents the past three calendar years’ information about select campus crimes, including statistics, and detail the school’s security policies and procedures.

 On December 28, 2020 the FAA announced new rules for Unmanned Aircraft Systems (UAS or drones) that will require Remote Identification and, in certain circumstances, allow flight over people and at night.
-The rules will become effective 60 days after publication in the Federal Register, which is expected to occur in January 2021.
+The rules are currently effective.

 Remote ID is the ability of a drone to provide identification and location information while in flight.
 The rule requires most drones operating in US airspace to broadcast information about the drone’s identity, location, altitude, control station and take-off location.
 If you are required to register your drone, you will be required to comply with the rule.